gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

+- [ ] See about moving style.css out of html folder in GCP VM
+- [ ] Add buttons for download to csv, download as xslx when viewing db data set
 - [ ] Rename repository "Spreadsheet Emailer" ?
 - [ ] Style app main webpage
 - [ ] Finish steps for one to replicate what I did to set it up